 This model has been one of the most popular phones in 2019 so far.
-It has the same processor as the Honor 8X (Kirin 710), a good IPS-matrix, 6.21-inch screen, and sleek design.
+It has the same processor as the Honor 8X (Kirin 710), a good IPS-matrix, a 6.21-inch screen, and a sleek design.
 Its 3400 mAh battery life can be optimized through a host of power-saving options.

 The phone has NFC, Wi-Fi ac (working with 5 GHz networks), but there is no fast charging option, and the charging connector is micro USB.
 Regardless, the Huawei P Smart 2019 May is one of the best devices of May 2019, considering the presence of NFC and its price.

 This device is pretty similar to Huawei P Smart 2019, but its front camera seems to be a little more advanced.
 There are no other serious differences: the same Kirin 710 processor, 6.21” IPS display, and 3400 mAh battery.
 There is no quick charge option, and the connector is a micro USB.
 This phone is obviously NFC-enabled since it is the main issue of this review.
 In case you didn’t know, Honor is a sub-brand belonging to Huawei, so it’s hard to say why this Chinese giant has released two almost identical devices (Huawei P Smart and Honor 10 Lite).
 Anyway, it is straightforward.

 This is not the latest smartphone, however, it totally worth its price.
 It is endowed with a cool AMOLED screen, and Exynos 7885 processor.